OnePageCRM/OnePageCRM.github.io/_posts/2019-10-22-split-pane-and-conquering-design-challenges.md

 <br>

+### Closing thoughts

 Implementing Split Pane was not an easy task but one I really enjoyed.
-It was the perfect opportunity to improve old code, learn new things and to resolve new ‘interesting’ problems.
+It was the perfect opportunity to improve old code, learn new things and to resolve interesting new problems.

 This blog has given me food for thought.
 Maybe in the next post I will describe (in detail) all the improvements and `CSS` tricks I used in our design.